 Hi!
 I love to read, write, draw, and hang out with friends.
 I recently graduated from UMKC where I studied by Bachelor's Degree in French!
 I am fluent in French and can also speak basic Arabic.
 I worked as a tutor for the last two years to help ESL students to learn English, or write college-level academic papers.
+I also have experience tutoring various math subjects, and I enjoy this just as much as tutoring English related subjects.
 I enjoy working with students of any age and would love to meet with your student to help them reach their full potential!

 University of Missouri-Kansas City - Bachelors, Language and Literature - French